SegiH/WatchList/INSTALL.md

 1. If you use Windows run `npm run prod-windows`, otherwise run `npm run prod-unix`
 1. Go to the standalone directory `cd .next/standalone`
 1. Run `node server.js`
-1. See "Setup up user account for first time user" below.
+1. See "Setup up admin user account" below.

 # Docker
 1. Make sure you have watchlistdb.sqlite in the root of WatchList directory.
-If not, see "Setup up user account for first time user" below.
+If not, see "Setup up admin user account" below.
 1. If you downloaded WatchList from the releases section of GitHub, download [Docker/Dockerfile](https://github.com/SegiH/WatchList/blob/main/Docker/Dockerfile) from the [WatchList repo](https://github.com/SegiH/WatchList).
 1. Build the Docker image using the Dockerfile: `docker buildx build . -t watchlist`
 1. If you downloaded WatchList from the releases section of GitHub, download [docker-compose.yml](https://github.com/SegiH/WatchList/blob/main/Docker/docker-compose.yml) from the [WatchList repo](https://github.com/SegiH/WatchList).
 1. Edit docker-compose.yml and update the volume path to watchlistdb.sqlite as needed and your network name to match your Docker network.
 You can create a docker network if you haven't done so already with the command `docker network create YourNetworkName`.
 1. Build the Docker container: `docker-compose up -d`.

-# Setup up user account for first time user
+# Setup up admin user account
 1. Visit [http://localhost:3000](http://localhost:3000) in your browser.
 You should see the Setup page to set up a new account.
-This account will automatically be a WatchList admin account.
+This account will automatically be created as a WatchList admin account.
 1. Enter the following fields:
    - Name: Name of the new admin account holder
    - Username: New user name